yassscoder/play-drums/README.md

 ## Introduction 📝

-Play drums project is a web app to have some fun playing drums.
+*Play drums project is a Javascript app to have some fun playing drums.
+It allows you to play different sounds by clicking buttons in the app or pressing some keys in your keyboard.*

+*We decided to pair most of the time in order to solve problems in partnership.
+Having an extra pair of eyes on the code helps us to face issues.*

 [Play drums web](https://play-drums.vercel.app/)

-## Front end tech stack
+## Front end tech stack 🏳️‍🌈

 - **HTML**
 - **CSS**
+- **Javascript (ES6)**

+## Tools 🧰

+- Trello
+- Excalidraw
+- Zoom
+- Visual Studio Code
+- Git/Github
-- **Javascript**
+- Vercel (deployment)

 ## Authors 👩🏽‍💻